-GMM estimates of the standard tax competition model, defined in (2) with the effect of BBC removed (by constraining the γ 's to equal zero), are presented in Table 2 for three tax variables - $SCT{i,i}$, $ITC{i,i}$, and $CAW{i,i}$ - for both Random Effects (RE) and Fixed Effects (FE) specifications.9 The p-values, based on heteroskedasticity-robust standard errors, are shown in braces below each coefficient estimate.
-The instruments for the competitive states tax variable ($\tau{i,i}^{\#}$) vary by tax variable and are listed in the notes to Tables 2.
+GMM estimates of the standard tax competition model, defined in equation (2) with the effect of BBC removed (by constraining the γ 's to equal zero), are presented in Table 2 for three tax variables - SCT{i,t}, ITC{i,t}, and CAW{i,t} - and for Random Effects (RE) and Fixed Effects (FE) specifications.8 The p-values, based on heteroskedasticity-robust standard errors, are shown in braces below each coefficient estimate.
+The instruments for the competitive states tax variable ($\tau{i,t}^{\#}$) vary by tax variable and are listed in the Notes To Tables 2.
 We begin with the RE estimates in columns 1 to 3.
-The sum of the coefficients on $\tau{i,i}^{\#}$, α , measures the slope of the reaction function and is negative for each of the three tax variables, though they are statistically insignificant at conventional levels.
+The sum of the coefficients on $\tau{i,t}^{\#}$, α , measures the slope of the reaction function and is negative for each of the three tax variables, though they are statistically insignificant at conventional levels.

 Comparable GMM estimates with the RE model are presented in columns 4 to 6.
 The α 's continue to be negative.
-In the FE model, the estimated slope of the reaction function $- d\tau{i,t}/d\tau{i,t}^{\#}$ - for SCT is now statistically significant at the 10 percent level and that for CAW has a p-value only somewhat above 10 percent.
+In the FE model, the estimated slope of the reaction function - $d\tau{i,t}/d\tau{i,t}^{\#}$ - for SCT is now statistically significant at the 10% level and that for CAW has a p-value only somewhat above 10%.
 The α for ITC is very close to zero.
 This pattern of results may be partly explained by the quality of the instruments evaluated in panel C in columns 4, 5, and 6.
-For SCT and CAW, the instruments are both valid and relevant, as indicated by the J Statistic p-value (testing overidentifying restrictions) and the minimum eigenvalue statistic (testing the correlation between $\tau{i,t}^{\#}$ and the instruments), respectively.
-The low value of the latter statistic suggests that the instruments for ITC are weak.
+For SCT and CAW, the instruments are both valid and relevant, as indicated by the J Statistic p-value (testing overidentifying restrictions) and the minimum eigenvalue statistic